Updated: Dec 17, 2022

-We’re talking about the Gara Cave, formed from water coming into contact with the harsh Egyptian desert millennia ago.
+We’re talking about the Djara Cave, formed from water coming into contact with the harsh Egyptian desert millennia ago.
 So many years of chemical activity has left this 30 meter high and 8 meter wide cave full of glittering crystal-like rock formations and stalactites.

-If the natural beauty and history of it isn’t enough, Gara Cave has animal engravings on its wall dating back to the Neolithic period, over 10,000 years ago, suggesting that this now barren, remote area was populated at the time.
+If the natural beauty and history of it isn’t enough, Djara Cave has animal engravings on its wall dating back to the Neolithic period, over 10,000 years ago, suggesting that this now barren, remote area was populated at the time.
 It’s now classified as the second most important Stone Age settlement in the Western Desert, after the Nabta Playa (below).

 3. Catacombs of Kom El Shoqafa

-This archaeological site in Alexandria is overlooked by almost everyone, foreign and Egyptian alike, when visiting this ancient coastal city.
+This archaeological site in Alexandria is often overlooked by almost everyone, foreign and Egyptian alike, when visiting this ancient coastal city.
 These catacombs are a rare mix of Egyptian, Greek and Roman cultural references and are considered one of the Seven Wonders of the Middle Ages.